DuinoDu/mnist.pl/README.md

-# Machine Learning Project using pytorch-lightning
+# MNIST using pytorch-lightning

+This is a startup for pytorch-lighting project.